‘I cannot mourn’: Former colonies conflicted over the queen

 “Movement permit,” the document says.
 While over 100,000 Kenyans were rounded up in camps under grim conditions, others, like Mugo’s grandmother, were forced to request British permission to go from place to place.

-“Most of our grandparents were oppressed,” Mugo tweeted in the hours after the queen’s death Thursday.
+“Most of our grandparents were oppressed,” Mugo tweeted hours after the queen’s death Thursday.
 “I cannot mourn.”

 But Kenya’s outgoing president, Uhuru Kenyatta, whose father, Jomo Kenyatta, was imprisoned during the queen’s rule before becoming the country’s first president in 1964, overlooked past troubles, as did other African heads of state.
 “The most iconic figure of the 20th and 21st centuries,” Uhuru Kenyatta called her.